wookiisky/page-bot/LOADING_STATE_CACHE_IMPLEMENTATION.md

 2. Switch to another tab while LLM is processing
 3. Switch back to original tab
 4. Verify that loading state is restored correctly
 5. Wait for LLM response and verify completion state
+6. Open the extension sidebar
+7. Create a quick input tab or use the default chat
+8. Send a message and immediately click the same tab
+9. Observe that the duplicate click is prevented and tab shows loading indicator
+10. Wait for the response to complete and verify loading state is cleared